royokite/portfolio/readme.md

 </p>
 <p>
   <!-- Add summary of your own contributions -->
-  I have developed the base architecture for the financial management system, as well as designed and tested different cards for the development team to implement.
+  I will be partaking in making open source contributions to various issues to implement and improve features as well as fixing bugs.
 </p>
 <br/>